-Many well-known British wildlife live in our hedgerows, meadows, woodlands and ponds.
+You’ll find well-known British wildlife in the hedgerows, meadows, woodlands and ponds.
 Bring your binoculars and see what you can find.
 Later in the year, look out for birds such as kestrels, woodpeckers and even owls.

-We’ve over 100 ponds, ranging from large open ponds to marshes.
-In the summer watch the darting dragonflies on the larger ponds at Outwood Common or Branslands Wood, or step out in your wellies and discover some of our smaller hidden ponds.
+There are over 100 ponds, ranging from large open ponds to marshes.
+In the summer, watch dragonflies darting over the larger ponds at Outwood Common or Branslands Wood.
+Or step out in your wellies and discover some of the smaller hidden ponds.

 Outwood Mill (privately owned) is the oldest working windmill in the country and was built in 1665 by Thomas Budgen.